 Importance of Retaining an Experienced Slip and Fall Attorney

 Because slip and falls are treated with skepticism, retaining the right attorney is key.
 You want a Northern California slip and fall attorney who has a proven track record of handling these types of claims.
-At Wakeford Gelini, we have successfully litigated and settled countless slip and fall cases.
+At The Wakeford Law Firm, we have successfully litigated and settled countless slip and fall cases.
 Contact us at 415-578-3510 to schedule a consultation in our conveniently located San Francisco or Marin County offices.